7 Tips to Reduce Swollen Gums Quickly at Home (Complete Guide)

 Plants produce essential oils to protect themselves from various threats, including fungi, bacteria, viruses, and parasites.
 These protective properties can also help heal and strengthen your gums.

 To reduce swollen gums, choose essential oils with anti-inflammatory and antibacterial properties.
-Some of the most effective options are cloves, rosemary, tea tree, and spearmint.
+Some good options are cloves, rosemary, tea tree, and spearmint.

 Here’s the best and safest way to use them at home: